 7 Bank Marketing Trends for 2020

-Marketers at financial institutions witnessed a slew of emerging trends and transformations in 2019.
+Marketers at financial institutions witnessed a slew of emerging trends and transformations last year.
 Financial marketing strategies have adapted by expanding the use of digital channels and increasing customer personalization.
 Financial institutions can expect a greater emphasis on utilizing data to produce engaging customer experiences and financial education resources.

-Here are the 7 major bank marketing trends to watch as we head into 2020:
+Here are the 7 major bank marketing trends to watch in 2020:

 - Branches Are Cool Again

 - Data: Use It Like You Mean It